SFoxGit/weather_search/README.md

     Above is the provided example site image, broken down into sections to make my bootstrap easier.
 It's color coded so each step down within the container is the same.

+Step Two:

+*html*

+    Created basic framework using bootstrap, I'm sure I'll have to go back and edit them all a bunch but that's fine because the design I outlined is there.

+Step Three:

+*javascript - buttons and api*

+    I'm breaking up the javascript into multiple segments, starting with button function, then fetching api.
+That'll be a big step.
+Having to use the lat lon from the first fetch to get the second fetch was fun.

+*5 day forecast*

+    So in order to do a true forecast at noon each day you've got to do moment and then set time in hours/minutes/seconds and then add number of days.
+Problem with the free version of openweathermap, is that in order to do a 5 day forecast like in the example you need 6 days (today + 5) which isn't free.
+I like my solution on getting the data for noon each day, however it could be condensed into for loops.

 ---
 ## Contributing